vrapolinario/cagent-workshop/step2_builtin_tools.md

 ### Todo

-TODO: @rumpl --> introduce developer progression

 The `todo` toolset instructs the model to use its todo-tracking tools when it needs to do a complex task.
 This tool can help the model keep in line while it's working on a complex task.

-Adding the `todo` toolset works the same way as the `think`
+Adding the `todo` toolset works the same way as the `think` one.
+TODO: @rumpl --> introduce developer progression

+The `todo` toolset can be useful for a developer agent.
+Breaking down a task into smaller, more manageable pieces is how most of developers work.
+Let's start creating our developer agent right now.
+Create a `developer.yaml` file and give it the todo toolset.

 ```yaml
 version: "2"